 Staff and faculty training on diversity/inclusivity

 Safety, violence, and sexual assault

 We ask that faculty, administrators and officers in student organizations participate in diversity training programs applicable to their respective areas of leadership.
 This training should educate participants on how to:

-a) Engage students in dialogue across difference.
+a) Engage students in dialogue across differences.

 b) Facilitate discussions on the intersection of power with race, gender, disability, sexuality, religion, and class.